supermengman/monkeybackendrepo/README.md

 5. Build the project:
 npm run build

-This command will compile the frontend code and generate optimized static files in the build directory.
+This command will compile the project's TypeScript code and generate the JavaScript files in the dist directory.

-6. Build a local frotend server: npm install -g serve serve -s build
+6. Start the backend server:
+npm start

+This command will start the backend server and make it available at a specified port (usually 3000).
+You should see a console message indicating that the server is running successfully.

 7. Access the application:
 - Open a web browser.
-- Enter the URL http://localhost:5000 or the appropriate port number if you have configured a different port.
+- Enter the URL http://localhost:3000 or the appropriate port number if you have configured a different port.
-- The frontend application should be accessible, and you can begin using its features as described in the "Usage" section of the README.
+- The application should be accessible, and you can begin using the features as described in the "Usage" section of the README.

 That's it!
-You have successfully built and set up the frontend of the project locally.
+You have successfully built and set up the project locally.
 You can now explore and interact with the application on your machine.
-If you encounter any issues during the build process, make sure you have followed all the steps correctly and that your system meets the necessary requirements specified in the README.
+If you encounter any issues during the build process, make sure you have followed all the steps correctly and that your system meets the necessary requirements specified in the "Technical Requirements" section of the README.